kmaeda16/RCGAToolbox/README.md

 Thank you for using RCGAToolbox!

-RCGAToolbox is a MATLAB toolbox for parameter estimation in systems biology, which contains two real-coded genetic algorithms (RCGAs), viz. the Unimodal Normal Distribution Crossover with Minimal Generation Gap (UNDX/MGG) and the Real-coded Ensemble Crossover star with Just Generation Gap (REXstar/JGG).
-The stochastic ranking method is implemented to handle constrained optimization problems efficiently.
-RCGAToobox provides not only the access to RCGAs but also to several useful features for parameter estimation.
+RCGAToolbox is a MATLAB toolbox that contains two real-coded genetic algorithms (RCGAs): the unimodal normal distribution crossover with minimal generation gap (UNDX/MGG) and the real-coded ensemble crossover star with just generation gap (REXstar/JGG).
+The stochastic ranking method is implemented to efficiently handle constrained optimization problems.
+RCGAToolbox not only provides access to RCGAs but also several useful features for parameter estimation in systems biology.
 For demonstrations, run scripts in RCGAToolbox/doc/demo.
 For usage, type "help function_name" in the MATLAB Command Window. ***The complete user guide is provided as a Supplementary Material of the original paper (See Citation below)***.

 ## License